DataFire/Integrations/integrations/generated/flat/README.md

 To edit the file itself, create a new revision using the appropriate method (`POST /v2/scores/{score}/revisions/{revision}`).

-When editing the `title` of the score, the API metadata are updated directly when calling this method, unlike the data itself.
+When editing the `title`, `subtitle`, `composer`, `lyricist` or `licenseText`, the metadatas will be instantly be updated, and a real-time action will be pushed to update the document lazily.
-The title in the score data will be "lazy" updated at the next score save with the editor or our internal save.
+This pending document modification will be automatically be saved as a new version by either a connected client or our internal versioning service.